Subnautica 2: Staff firings and lawsuits

-In July 2025, Krafton announced it had replaced Unknown Worlds' CEO Ted Gill—as well as studio co-founders Charlie Cleveland and Max McGuire—with Steve Papoutsis.
-Steve Papoutsis had previously served as executive and senior producer at Striking Distance Studios, the developer of The Callisto Protocol.
+In July 2025, Krafton announced it had replaced Unknown Worlds's CEO Ted Gill—as well as studio co-founders Charlie Cleveland and Max McGuire—with Steve Papoutsis.
+Papoutsis had previously served as executive and senior producer at Striking Distance Studios, the developer of The Callisto Protocol.
 Following community backlash to the leadership change, Unknown Worlds reiterated that the game would have "no subscriptions.
 No loot boxes.
 No battle pass.
 No microtransactions."
-Krafton also stated that the original leadership were removed as they had abandoned their responsibilities at the studio, leading to significant delays in Subnautica 2's development.
-Anonymous leaks of development slides showing content changes were leaked to the media during July in an apparent attempt to defend the firings and quell a rising playerbase backlash against Krafton.
+Krafton stated that the original leadership were removed as they had abandoned their responsibilities at the studio, leading to significant delays in Subnautica 2s development.
+Development slides showing content changes were anonymously leaked to the media during July in an apparent attempt to defend the firings and quell a rising playerbase backlash against Krafton.

-Cleveland, McGuile, and Gill filed a lawsuit against Krafton related to their firings that same month.
-It had also come to light that the firings and delayed release had come months before Krafton was due to pay the development team a bonus worth up to $250 million USD based on revenue targets that a release into Early Access would have helped achieve.
+Cleveland, McGuire, and Gill filed a lawsuit against Krafton related to their firings that same month.
+It had come to light that the firings and delayed release had come months before Krafton was due to pay the development team a bonus worth up to US$250 million based on revenue targets that a release into early access would have helped achieve.
+The lawsuit revealed that the plan to avoid the payout was created through the use of ChatGPT by Krafton's CEO, Changhan Kim, after their legal team had warned him that the payout had to be made even if Cleveland, Gill, and McGuire were dismissed with cause.

+In March 2026, a judge reinstated Gill as CEO of Unknown Worlds.
+The judge found that Krafton had "breached the EPA (Equity Purchase Agreement) by terminating the key employees without valid cause and by improperly seizing operational control of Unknown Worlds".
+As a result, the board decision on July 1—at which Krafton fired the founders, took over control of Unknown Worlds and delayed Subnautica 2—has been "declared ineffective to the extent it infringes on Gill's operational control right".
+Furthermore, the $250 million earnout period was reintroduced until September 15, 2026, with the option to be extended until March 15, 2027.

+On March 18, 2026, it was announced that the game would be released in early access in May 2026.
+However, the reinstated Unknown Worlds' leadership team claimed that the news was improperly released by Krafton and "undermined the relief sought" for in the trial, which was for Gill to determine when and how the game was to be released.
+Krafton insisted that their announcement did not violate the order or show contempt.

+Reception

+Sales

+The game sold more than 1 million copies within its first hour of launch, and 2 million copies within 12 hours.
+Within its first week, it sold a total of 4 million copies.